-Russell is the Head of our Agriculture Litigation Team which specialises in all forms of disputes for farmers, agri-businesses and landowners.
+Russell is the Head of our Agricultural Litigation Team which specialises in all forms of disputes for farmers, agri-businesses and landowners.
 He has been ranked for many years in the leading national legal directories Legal 500‚ and Chambers Guide to the Legal Profession.

 Russell clients are based all over the UK, seeking his expert knowledge in the agriculture sector.
 He has forced the Government to change UK law and his cases have been reported in the Telegraph, Times, Guardian, on BBC TV and discussed in the House of Commons.

 winning a farm partnership dispute at arbitration concerning the ownership of a family farm worth £4m.
 The case involved interpretation of a partnership agreement, the value of the outgoing partner’s share and the correct valuation basis for farming assets